Matth3w3/hamiltonian-snake/README.md

 # hamiltonian-snake

-Beating the Snake Game using Hamiltonian Cycles.
+Beating the Snake Game using Hamiltonian Cycles in Clojure.

 Software Used:
 - Windows 10/11